National Warm up

 Please, I beg, read the things I write here.
 I didn't write it for no reason.

 I'm Fiker (pronounced like snicker).
 She/her/hers.
 I debated a bit in high school which is mostly unimportant, and then did four years (2015-2019) at Texas Tech University.
 I (and my partner) won the NRR and I won all 3 national top speaker awards in 2019.
-Now I judge and coach for TTU.
+I judged and coached for TTU 2019-2021 including being the acting Director for a hot second.
+Now I'm the Director of Debate at Grapevine HS.
 So it goes.

-Things to keep in mind: My favorite arguments are well warranted critical arguments that I can actually learn and grow from; also, Japan re-arm.
-I like to do as little work as possible when it comes to making decisions on the flow so please be incredibly explicit when making claims as I will not fill in arguments not being made in the round.
+Things to keep in mind in general***: My favorite arguments are well warranted critical arguments that I can actually learn and grow from; also, Japan re-arm and heg.
+I like to do as little work as possible when it comes to making decisions on the flow so please be INCREDIBLY explicit when making claims as I will not fill in arguments not being made in the round.
 Impact calculus is essential.
 However many warrants you have, double it.
-Condo is good, but don't test the decently sturdy limits.
-I don't really get presumption and may not be in your best interest to stake the round on it.
+Condo is good, but don't test the decently sturdy limits. **I don't really get presumption arguments nor disclosure and it may not be in your best interest to stake the round on it**.
 Thought experiments aren't real.
 Jokes are fun.
-9/10 the MG theory is not worth it.
+9/10 the late theory is not worth it.
+I will only evaluate what you tell me to.
+If I have not been given away to evaluate arguments, everything becomes flow centric.
+This will not work out for you if things become a long chain of arguments as I will just default to whatever feels like the most convincing and well-fleshed out argument when given no other weighing mechanism.
+Saying words is NOT the same thing as making an argument.
+I need to know either 1) what that means for the sake of the round/impact of the round, 2) how this helps me to evaluate/interpret other arguments or, 3) needs to be explicit enough to do all that in the nature of saying the argument.
+Cool you said it, but what am I supposed to do with it now?

 Affs: Read them and be very well warranted within them.
 Pull from the aff throughout the debate as I feel this is one of the least utilized forms of offense in the round.
 K affs are fine (I'm a big fan) just make sure the things you say make sense and do something.
 I think because I have read a lot of Ks in my time that people think I will vote them up regardless, which is not true.
 I like offense and warrants and I like not doing work so whoever allows the most of that will be in the better spot regardless.
 Read case against the aff.
 Be clear and read texts twice.

 Theory: I like this and my threshold is pretty equal to substance if run well, but I needneedneed good structure.
 Interpretations are key, please slow down and repeat them.
-Now, I don't need several sheets of theory, MG theory, overly high-level theory, and certainly not MO and later theory.
+Now, I don't need several sheets of theory, MG/1AR theory, overly high-level theory, and certainly not MO/2NR and later theory.
 Keep it at home.
 Have voters.
-Defend them.
-Competing interpretations is based on the way that the interpretations are being upheld through the resolution of the standards but standards alone do not win without a competitive interpretation.
+Defend them. *Competing interpretations is based on the way that the interpretations are being upheld through the resolution of the standards but standards alone do not win without a competitive interpretation*.
+I think theory does not exist in a vacuum and all interpretations should be able to exist at the same time.
+I am a one-shot-kill judge on theory and prefer that if you're going to go for it as your win condition it operates as your only win condition (don't split your own burden on already time constrained arguments).
+Theory is one shot kill to say both please don’t go hard for the substantive as a backup just go for theory or don’t and don’t go for theory if there’s no proven abuse or if you’re not explaining the abuse in clear detail.
+In other words, what is the violation AND why is that violation bad?

 Have your debate.
 Live your life.
 Yee, and dare I say it, haw.